Tokyo DisneySea Guide: The Best DisneySea Rides and How to Plan 1-Day Itinerary

 We went 3 times, that’s how good it is!
 Tower of Terror is one of the park's standouts, and it deserves the attention.
 The spooky wooden figure in the waiting area sets the tone perfectly—no spoilers, but it’s epic.

 The ride itself was totally different than what we expected—that elevator drop was something else!
 It's like the floor vanishes beneath you when you least expect it.
 We're talking heart-in-your-throat, gravity-defying freefall where your screams are left hanging in mid-air.
 Now I know why that building is so tall!
-They really should put a thrill warning on this one, there were small kids on it that seemed shook and their parents were looking shocked at what they just took their kids on.
-It’s a BIG drop, guys!

 We got the Premier Access Pass for JPY 1,500 and still waited about 15 minutes, but it was worth it for the surprise elements and intense dark sections.
-Surprisingly though, the crowds aren’t that bad on this ride, probably because not everyone is dying to freefall in an elevator.
+Surprisingly, though, the crowds aren’t that bad on this ride, probably because not everyone is dying to free-fall in an elevator.

 Visiting Tower of Terror in Tokyo DisneySea, picture by Next Level of Travel